-- Get on a jet when we can again.
-And until then, get on a LOT more Zooms.
+- Get on a jet.
+And get on a LOT more Zooms.
 A lot more.
 Yes, you can close bigger deals on Zoom for now.
 But, especially when the customer doesn’t really get to know you, they will often be smaller.
 They will take longer to close.
 They will be more at risk.
 The human element matters even more in sales and customer success in the age of software eating everything.
 For now, the best hack is having the CEO join more prospect and customer calls.
 Customers love, love, love to talk to the CEO.
 And later, when we come out of this, if your competition won’t get on a jet, and you will — that’s magic.
 More on that here: And listen to Stewart Butterfield, CEO of Slack, describing how customers were shocked how many more Zooms he joined since Covid:

 Going upmarket is a process.
 It’s well understood.
 Bring in at least 1 or 2 veterans that have done it as your aspirational high-end price point for next year … and magic will happen.